Mark Pearson (entrepreneur): Early life and career

 Pearson grew up on a council estate in Liverpool with his mother and sister.

 At age 23, Pearson founded Roses by Design, selling fresh rose petals with custom messages.
 Through this venture, he discovered affiliate marketing when Interflora and Flowers Direct requested to place discount code banners on his website.

 In November 2006, aged 26, Pearson launched MyVoucherCodes with an initial investment of £300.
 The business operated from his bedroom until 2009, when he established an office in Croydon, later relocating to central London in 2011.

 Investment activities

 Pearson has invested approximately £5m across nine companies, with minimum investments of £100,000.

 His investment portfolio includes Shopwave, an iPad payment system for retailers, and Calq, a mobile analytics firm.
 He invested £1m in Ve Interactive, which expanded from 30 to 700 employees across 18 global offices.
 Ve Interactive reached a valuation of $3bn in June 2015 before entering administration in April 2017.
 A consortium including Pearson subsequently acquired the company for £2m.

 In October 2014, Warner Music Group acquired Playlists.net, another of Pearson's investments.

 Fuel ventures

-In December 2013, Pearson and Paul Rous, a former Goldman Sachs corporate financier, established Fuel Ventures, an early-stage e-commerce investment fund and startup studio.
+In December 2013, Pearson and Paul Rous, a former Goldman Sachs corporate financier, along with Sapphire Capital Partners LLP, established Fuel Ventures, an early-stage e-commerce investment fund and startup studio.

 The fund raised £539,900 through crowdfunding platform Seedrs, with tennis player Andy Murray among its investors.